withfatpanda/ship/README.md

 ### Bedrock install
 We love building WordPress sites with [Bedrock](https://roots.io/bedrock/).
 If you have a Bedrock site running, instead of nesting your theme inside your WordPress codebase, you can use the Composer autoloader to bootstrap your theme from any path on your local system

+- Open your terminal
-- Create your project where you want it using `composer create-project withfatpanda/ship path/to/your-theme`
+- Create your project where you want it using `composer create-project withfatpanda/ship "path/to/your-theme"`
-- During the setup process, take note of what you provide for your *Package name* setting, e.g., `your-package/name` (don't use that; make one up for yourself)
+- During the setup processveeeeeevkslklmffdvfvf, take note of what you provide for your *Package name* setting, e.g., `your-package/name` (don't use that; make one up for yourself)
 - Edit the Bedrock site's `composer.json`, and add a repository, like this:

 ```